-In 2004 at the age of 28, after a year of confusion, fear and test after test, Tricia Pell was diagnosed with multiple sclerosis.
+One MSer who took part in earlier clinical trials is Tricia Pell, a member of ActiveMSers.
+At the age of 28, after a year of confusion, fear and test after test, Tricia was diagnosed with multiple sclerosis.
 It wasn’t long before she had more assistive devices than her grandma.
 One cane turned to two (one for each vehicle), the handicapped license plate soon followed (her neurologist didn’t blink before he said, “okay”), then the freebie walker came out from her closet (where she had hidden it so she wouldn’t have to look at it), and now she needs a wheelchair for distances.
-But there is one new “aid” that’s making a surprising difference in her quality of life: the Nintendo Wii Fit.
+But there was one new “aid” that’s made a surprising difference in her quality of life: using video games to exercise and balance better.

-Throughout my pre-MS life, I loved many different sports—dancing, roller skating, bowling, and long walks just for the sake of walking.
-That post-MS life includes balance problems so significant that I can’t do any of that anymore.
+Throughout her pre-MS life, she loved many different sports—dancing, roller skating, bowling, and long walks just for the sake of walking.
+But her new MS life brought on balance problems that were thwarting her active passions.

-Early in 2011, I was asked to be a participant in a balance study for people with MS being run by primary investigator Maureen Dunn out of Hope College in Holland, Michigan.
-The portion of the study I was in used the Wii Fit—the balance games specifically—to see if the gaming system would help with everyday balance in multiple sclerosis.
+In 2011 she was asked to be a participant in a balance study for people with MS being run by primary investigator Maureen Dunn out of Hope College in Holland, Michigan.
+The portion of the study she was in used the Wii Fit—the balance games specifically—to see if the gaming system would help with everyday balance in multiple sclerosis.

 At the beginning of each session of play, the system records your center of balance and then shows you where that center of balance was.
 The system helps you to recognize where the balance needs to be (indicated by a blue dot in the center of the screen) and how it feels when your body is in the correct position.

-Once I learned how to balance, I started to get much better at the games.My favorites are Table Tilt and Table Tilt Plus.
-I also used Ski Slalom, Penguin Slide and the Balance Bubble games in the study.
+With practice learning how to balance, the games turned from frustrating to fun.
+Her favorites: Table Tilt and Table Tilt Plus.
+She also used Ski Slalom, Penguin Slide and the Balance Bubble games in the study.